Brownwood High School

 Brownwood High School is a public high school located in Brownwood, Texas, United States.
 It is part of the Brownwood Independent School District located in central Brown County, and is classified as a 4A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 History

 In 1955 the school racially integrated, taking black students formerly at R. F. Hardin High School.

 Athletics

 The Brownwood Lions compete in the following sports: